 Timing of Application/Admission

-Students are encouraged to announce their intent to seek a joint degree as soon as possible after admission to the first program.
-Admission to the second program is required no later than the end of the fourth consecutive semester after beginning one degree of the joint degree program.
+Students are encouraged to announce their intent to seek a combination degree as soon as possible after admission to the first program.
+Admission to the second program is required no later than the end of the fourth consecutive semester after beginning one degree of the combination degree program.
 A summer term is counted as half a single semester.